-We believe better cells lead to better medicinesTM and that the key to making better cells is precisely controlling the differentiation of human pluripotent stem cells (hPSCs), which are the building blocks of all cells of the human body.
-Our stem cell technology platform is based on proprietary and licensed technologies for controlling the differentiation of hPSCs and producing the multiple types of mature, non-transformed, functional, adult human cells that we use, or plan to use, to reproduce complex human biology and disease and assess, in vitro, the potential therapeutic benefits and safety risks of new chemical entities (NCEs).
+We believe better cells lead to better medicinesTM and that the key to making better cells is precisely controlling the differentiation of human pluripotent stem cells ("hPSCs"), which are the building blocks of all cells of the human body.
+Our stem cell technology platform is based on proprietary and licensed technologies for controlling the differentiation of hPSCs and producing the multiple types of mature, non-transformed, functional, adult human cells that we use, or plan to use, to reproduce complex human biology and disease and assess, in vitro, the potential therapeutic benefits and safety risks of new chemical entities ("NCEs").

-We have used our hPSC-derived cardiomyocytes (human heart cells we refer to as $VSTA-CMs^{TM}$) to design and develop CardioSafe 3DTM, our novel, customized in vitro bioassay system for predicting potential cardiotoxicity of new chemical entities (NCEs), including drug rescue NCEs.
-We believe CardioSafe 3D is more comprehensive and clinically predictive than the hERG assay, currently the only in vitro cardiac safety assay required by FDA guidelines.
-We use our stem cell-derived hepatocytes (human liver cells we refer to as $VSTA-heps^{TM}$) as the foundation of LiverSafe 3DTM, our second novel, customized bioassay system for predicting potential liver toxicity of new drug candidates, including potential drug metabolism issues and adverse drug-drug interactions.
+We have used our hPSC-derived cardiomyocytes (human heart cells we refer to as VSTA- $CMs^{TM}$ ) to design and develop CardioSafe 3DTM, our novel, customized $in\ vitro$ bioassay system for predicting potential cardiotoxicity of NCEs, including drug rescue NCEs.
+We believe CardioSafe 3D is more comprehensive and clinically predictive than the hERG assay, currently the only $in\ vitro$ cardiac safety assay required by FDA guidelines.
+We use our stem cell-derived hepatocytes (human liver cells we refer to as VSTA- $heps^{TM}$ ) as the foundation of $LiverSafe\ 3D^{TM}$ , our second novel, customized bioassay system for predicting potential liver toxicity of new drug candidates, including potential drug metabolism issues and adverse drug-drug interactions.
 VSTA-heps are highly-functional, non-transformed, and have the majority of the functional properties of mature human hepatocytes.
-We believe our VSTA-heps have more functionally useful life-span in culture, and overcome numerous problems related to commercially-available primary (cadaver) hepatocytes currently used in FDA-required in vitro hepatocyte assays for drug metabolism.
+We believe our VSTA-heps have more functionally useful life-span in culture, and overcome numerous problems related to commercially-available primary (cadaver) hepatocytes currently used in FDA-required $in\ vitro$ hepatocyte assays for drug metabolism.
 These commercially-available primary hepatocytes are generally in limited supply and the health status and genetic differences of the donor are unknown.
-We believe our VSTA-CMs, VSTA-heps, CardioSafe 3D and LiverSafe 3D offer a new paradigm for evaluating and predicting potential heart and liver toxicity of NCEs, including drug rescue NCEs, early in development, long before costly, high risk human clinical trials.
+We believe our VSTA-CMs, VSTA-heps, $CardioSafe\ 3D$ and $LiverSafe\ 3D$ offer a new paradigm for evaluating and predicting potential heart and liver toxicity of NCEs, including drug rescue NCEs, early in development, long before costly, high risk human clinical trials.